 Tips for cup feeding a baby

-- Baby cup feeding should be done during times when baby is alert.
+- Cup feeding should be done during times when the baby is alert.

-- You might need to burp baby a bit more often than usual with cup feeding.
+You might need to burp the baby a bit more often than usual with cup feeding.

-- Keep the cup on baby’s lips until he shows signs of being finished like moving his head away.
+Keep the cup on the baby’s lips until he/she shows signs of being finished.

-NB – Don’t cup feed baby if you are able to breastfeed, especially not in the first few weeks while your milk supply is being built up.
+NB – Do not cup feed baby if you are able to breastfeed, especially not in the first few weeks while your milk supply is being built up.

-Cup feeding baby is a great alternative to bottle feeding.
+Cup feeding baby is an excellent alternative to bottle feeding.
 Other methods that can also be used include: